SukeshShetty1010/Loan-Approval-Predictor/README.md

 ## 16. Saving the Model

-The best model (LightGBM) is saved using pickle and stored in a Google Drive folder.
+The best model (LightGBM) is saved using Pickle and stored in a Google Drive folder.

 ## 17. Load the Model